56quarters/mkey_exporter/README.md

 `mkey_exporter` buckets Memcached keys using Prometheus labels based on rules that you define.
 The rules parse portions of the Memcached key and turn them into Prometheus label names and values.
-Some example configurations and the resulting prometheus metrics that would be generated a given below.
+Some example configurations and the resulting prometheus metrics that would be generated are given below.

 Each rule in an `mkey_exporter` configuration file parses a value for a particular Prometheus label from a  Memcached key.
 Rules are evaluated in order.
 The first rule that sets a value